woon5118/totara_ub/server/totara/cloudfiledir/readme.md

 Settings for each store are:

-* idnumber - the internal identifier of the store
+* idnumber - the internal identifier of the store (only following characters are allowed [a-zA-Z0-9_])
 * provider - either 's3' or 'azure' depending on supported cloud API
 * bucket - name of the bucket (or container) in the cloud
 * options - provider specific connection options